 There will be no printed handouts given at the conference.
-All handouts are available on the online conference binder.
-You may want to download this binder to your laptop or table that you plan to take to the conference.
+All handouts are available in the online conference binder.
+You may want to download this binder to your laptop or tablet that you plan to take to the conference.
 Or print out the pages for the sessions or workshops you plan to attend.

 If I need help choosing my Major Morning Track, workshops, or generally how to plan my conference time, who can I talk to?

 You can stop by the Hospitality Center (Multi-Purpose Room, bottom floor of Dining Hall) and talk to a Manuscript Retrieval Team or Critique Team member.
 The team members are professional writers and have been Mount Hermon conference attendees and faculty for several years.
 They are familiar with the conference and are available to work with you to devise a conference plan of action tailored to your interests, including potential editors that you might like to talk to.
 You may do this anytime during the conference as you see your interests or needs change.
 Conference faculty and hospitality team members are available to encourage and to help.
 Don’t be afraid to ask.